-Lung cancer is the second most common cancer in both men and women (not counting skin cancer).
-In men, prostate cancer is more common, while in women breast cancer is more common.
+Lung cancer is the second most common cancer in both males and females (not counting skin cancer).
+In males, prostate cancer is more common, while in females breast cancer is more common.

 The American Cancer Society’s estimates more than 235,000 new cases of lung cancer in the United States for 2021 and about 131,880 deaths from lung cancer.
 It is the leading cause of cancer deaths in the United States.

 Why?
 In the past, people had to wait until they experienced symptoms, like a chronic cough, before scheduling a lung cancer screening exam.
 By then, the cancer was more difficult to treat and cure and the five-year survival rate dropped drastically.
 That’s why lung cancer is the number one cause of cancer deaths for males and females.
 That’s also why the CT lung screening test is so important.

 The most important risk factor for lung cancer is tobacco use.
 The percentages of lung cancers estimated to be caused by tobacco smoking in males and females are 90 percent and 78 percent, respectively.
 Additional causal factors are primarily related to occupational exposures to agents such as asbestos, arsenic, chromium, nickel and radon.